UKPLab/props-de/README.md

 		pip install -r requirements.txt

+3. In case you don't already have that, download NLTK's tokenization model.

+		python -c "import nltk; nltk.download('punkt')"

-3. Download java dependencies (Mate-Tools with models and JoBimText).
+4. Download java dependencies (Mate-Tools with models and JoBimText (173M)).

-		./ext/load_java_dependencies.sh
+		cd ext
+		./load_java_dependencies.sh

+5. Download the [Mate-Tools parsing model](https://docs.google.com/uc?export=download&id=0B-qbj-8rtoUMLUg5NGpBVW9JNkE) (350M) manually and save it as `ext/mate-model/parser-ger.model`.
+(The script can't get around the large file warning in Google Drive)

-4. (Optional) To produce graphical output with the parsing script, [graphviz](http://www.graphviz.org/) has to be installed and callable from command line.
+6. (Optional) To produce graphical output with the parsing script, [graphviz](http://www.graphviz.org/) has to be installed and callable from command line.

-5. (Optional) To produce graphical output in the web demo, you need a copy of [brat](http://brat.nlplab.org/) and point to it in the server script.
+7. (Optional) To produce graphical output in the web demo, you need a copy of [brat](http://brat.nlplab.org/) and point to it in the server script.